 Sonia is a single foster carer who has been fostering for 20 years.
-Sonia is a task-centred foster carer, also known as a short-term foster carer.
-This means that the children who Sonia cares for live with her until a suitable long term placement is found, or they are matched for adoption.
+Sonia is s a short term foster carer.
+This means that the children who Sonia cares for live with her until a suitable long term match is found, or they are matched for adoption.
 We recently spoke to Sonia about why she chose to become a foster carer.

 What motivated you to become a foster carer?